Blaygh/spam_detect_app/README.md

 6. **Training and Model Saving**: The model is trained with the provided data and saved for future use.

-7. **API and Testing**: While not yet fully implemented, the code includes some test data for verifying the functionality of the spam detection model.
-An API for spam detection is planned for future development.
+7. **API for Spam Detection**: The code now includes a fully implemented RESTful API for spam detection using Flask and Python.
+Users can send text messages to the API for spam classification.

+8. **User Interface (UI)**: In addition to the API, a user-friendly UI is provided for single text classification.
+Users can enter a text message, click a button, and get immediate spam classification results.

 ### Use and Development
-To use this code, follow these steps:
+To use this code:

 1. Load the dataset of preprocessed spam messages.
 2. Use the BERT-based embedding function to embed the text data.